shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 # Working Definition of Route Origin Registry

-Route origin registry refers to a infrastructure that records the mapping of IP prefixes to the ASes authorised to announce them.
+Route origin registry refers to an infrastructure that records the mapping of IP prefixes to the ASes authorised to announce them.
 Resource holders can register prefix-origin pairs in route origin registry by themselves or delegate to others.

 IRR and RPKI currently offer functionalities related to route origin registry.
 IRRs, which have been in operation since 1995, serve as a globally distributed database for routing information.
 They record the binding relationship between IPs and AS via Route(6) objects, which are defined by the Routing Policy Specification Language (RPSL).